 Now that you know a little about what bobtail and physical damage insurance cover, let’s look at our five choices for the best bobtail and physical damage insurance companies.

 - Progressive: Best Overall & the only carrier offering quotes online

 - Simply Business: Simply Business: Best for comparing quotes

-- Allstate: Best for excellent customer satisfaction rating
+- Allstate: Best for excellent customer satisfaction ratings

 - The Hartford: Best for fleets

 - Smart Financial: Best for small trucking businesses

 Progressive: Best Overall & the only carrier offering quotes online

 Progressive is one of the top commercial trucking insurance providers in the country.
 Bobtail insurance is an optional coverage with them.
 Progressive is known for providing a wide range of coverage to people in the commercial trucking industry.
 They insure truckers at every level, from individual owner-operators to large national companies.